Ozark Music Festival Exhibit

 There was no "law" in Sedalia that weekend.
 The Hell's Angels biker club acted as the law on the fairgrounds.
 And it has been reported that several brothels were set up in buses on the fairgrounds under the supervision of these guardians.

 To get relief from the heat, many festival goers went to a nearby quarry and swam in the cool water.
 Nudity and sex was open and rampant at the quarry as it was on the fairgrounds.

-Hourly helicopters flights by the Missouri National Guard flew over the two main stages, carrying drug overdoses away from the festival.
+Hourly, Missouri National Guard helicopters flew over the two main stages, carrying drug overdose victims away from the festival.

 By Monday, July 22, the festival crowd had left, leaving a field of garbage behind.
 Damage estimates of $100,000 were reported, and with the Missouri State Fair only a few weeks away the fairgrounds had to be cleaned up quickly.
 Damage and garbage remained, along with a lingering few waiting around for their friends who had been sent to medical facilities for treatment for dehydration.
 Helicopters were used for spraying lime over the fairgrounds as a precaution against the possible outbreak of disease.

 On the ground, bulldozers scraped up the topsoil, which was (reportedly) littered with discarded drug paraphernalia and gnawed cobs of corn from a neighboring field along with mountains of contaminated dirt and garbage which were hauled to the county landfills.